Tag Archives: economics

 Cory on Neutricide

-Cory Doctorow, famed for his debunking of DRM technology, writes an excellent article on the net neutrality issue, or “internet freedom” as I like to call it.
-He drives home some important points: …there are few industries that owe their … Continue reading
+Cory Doctorow, famed for his debunking of DRM technology, writes an excellent article on the net neutrality issue, or "internet freedom" as I like to call it.
+He drives home some important points: ...there are few industries that owe their existence to regulation as much as the carriers.
+These companies are ...

 The Internet Wants to Be Free